 Yes!
 There are many great communities which we learn from, below is a list of only a few;

 The ARC Jacksonville, Florida located at 1050 North Davis Street.
 The Arc Jacksonville Village is an affordable, independent-living, apartment-style neighborhood designed to maximize community inclusion for adults with intellectual and developmental disabilities.
 At The Arc Jacksonville Village, residents realize their potential to live full, meaningful, inclusive and independent lives.
 The Arc Jacksonville Village lifestyle encourages independent living, socializing and sharing among community members AND promotes community engagement to enjoy the educational, employment and recreational opportunities found throughout the thriving metropolitan Jacksonville area.

-Mercy Housing California 57, a California Limited Partnership.
+The Mercy Project, a California Limited Partnership.
 Mercy Housing Management Group (MHMG) is the managing agent.
 Here the Arc San Francisco CA has been designated as the onsite Resident Services provider and will coordinate resident services for the individuals and families living at the property.
 Mercy Housing Management Group makes every reasonable effort to accommodate individuals with special needs so that they are able to live, work, and/or receive services adequately and comfortably.
 These accommodations may include, but are not limited to, requirements related to visual, audio, language, ergonomic, physical, psychiatric, and other medical needs.
 These accommodations may be offered to any individual who requires them and who would otherwise not be able to live, work or access services in this particular environment.
 It is the intent of this policy to create a life, work, and service delivery environment which is respectful of all people's differences and special needs, and to make all reasonable accommodations in order to welcome diverse perspectives.

 Does Villa de Vida have a development partner?